DataDog/documentation/content/en/account_management/multi_organization.md

 Functionalities include:

 * Changing and adding new tag keys (up to three).
 * Accessing monthly usage in both the UI and as a .tsv download (tab separated values)
 * Accessing daily usage in a .tsv file for most usage types.

 {{< img src="account_management/billing/advanced-usage-reporting-03.png" alt="Usage Summary Table" >}}

 Usage attribution can also be enabled at the child-organization level.
 When enabled at this level, the tags are only applied to that specific child-organization and can only be viewed in that child-organization.
 Tags applied at the child-organization level do not rollup and cannot be viewed in the parent-organization.

 Note: the following usage types are not supported in this tool:

 * Indexed Log Events
 * Ingested Logs
-* Analyzed Spans
+* indexed spans

 Usage Attribution is an advanced feature included in the Enterprise plan.
 For all other plans, contact your account representative or <a href="mailto:success@datadoghq.com">success@datadoghq.com</a>.